matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 $> kubectl delete -f my-app-v1.yaml
 ```

-**Session affinity ensures that all client requests are sent to the same Pod**
+**Session affinity ensures that all client requests sent to the same Pod**

 **Rolling back a Deployment**